xtdb/xtdb/docs/implementation.md

 attribute used in the query for the v position.

-Once the n-ary join is setup, the layered index is simply walked as a tree, and the cartesian product of the results is presented as the result to the query.
+Once the n-ary join is setup, the layered index is simply walked as a tree.
+If the walk reaches a leaf with an intact result map, this map represents a result to the query, and the cartesian product is used to generate the resulting tuples.
 This is also true for sub queries, in which case the results are used in the constraint in different ways.

 ### Rules